Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Computer Simulations

-The simulation results of the algorithms are shown in Figure 1, {where we plot the worst-case risk value $P(x)$ over iterations}.
+The simulation results of the algorithms are shown in Figure 1, \cblack{where we plot the worst-case risk value $P(x)$ over iterations}.
 From all figures, we observe that the momentum methods outperform SAGDA.
 Specifically, both \textbf{HCMM-1} and \textbf{HCMM-2} outperform the other algorithms in finite-time training.
 Notably, \textbf{HCMM-2} significantly outperforms the other algorithms in terms of convergence speed.
-However, \textbf{HCMM-1} can be more robust than \textbf{HCMM-2}, as indicated by the top right figure, because it avoids normalization by a small momentum norm.
+However, \textbf{HCMM-1} can be more robust than \textbf{HCMM-2}, as indicated by the simulation results on the ``ijcnn1" dataset.
+This can be attributed to the presence of outliers and the smooth curvature of the loss landscape.
+Specifically, when \textbf{HCMM-2} encounters outliers, its gradient direction may conflict with previous updates.
+Moreover, its amplified effective learning rate $\mu_x/\|\bm_{x,i}\|$ in smooth regions can cause an abrupt shift in the weights, leading to a sharp spike in the risk value.
+On the other hand, although computing the Hessian-vector product incurs additional computation in practice, our algorithms require fewer iterations to achieve the risk value achieved by the best baselines, as shown in Table \ref{tab:oracle_runtime}.